The Fed and Price Stability

 The Federal Reserve Act of 1977 modified the original act establishing the Federal Reserve in 1913, and explicitly states that the Fed’s goals should be "maximum employment, stable prices, and moderate long-term interest rates."
 Stable prices and moderate long-term interest rates are closely allied and thought to be largely the same objective.
 Thus, maximum employment and price stability are often described as the Fed’s “dual mandate” because economists often view these two objectives as somewhat in tension with each other.

 To most people “stable prices” means zero inflation, but apparently not to the modern Fed.
-Their emphasis is more on stoking employment than in protecting the purchasing power of savers and investors.
-Today’s investors may need to protect themselves from inflation.
+They are willing to declare victory at an inflation rate of 2%.
+Until 2022, their emphasis was more on stoking employment than in protecting the purchasing power of savers and investors.
+Investors may need to protect themselves from inflation and not count on the Fed doing it for them.

 How is Inflation Measured?

 There are several ways of measuring inflation.
 The favorite of the Federal Reserve is the Personal Consumption Expenditures Price Index calculated by the Bureau of Economic Analysis.
-For some time, the Fed has been saying that their target inflation rate is an average PCE inflation of 2%, and recently they announced that they intend to let it rise above 2% to make up for the fact that it has been below 2% for so long.
+For a long time, the Fed has been saying that their target inflation rate is an average PCE inflation of 2%.
 PCE inflation tends to be somewhat lower than inflation measured by the Consumer Price Index because it allows for the substitution of goods and services as prices changes, reflecting the fact that people will shift their spending patterns to avoid higher costs and take advantage of lower costs.

 The Consumer Price Index is the most widely used measure of inflation.
 It is calculated by the U.S. Bureau of Labor Statistics based upon a relatively fixed (but periodically revised) basket of goods and services.
 One of the changes was to switch from directly measuring changes in owner-occupied housing prices to a “rental equivalence” concept.
-Given how quickly housing prices have escalated recently, some observers say that inflation would be in double-digits under the old methodology.
+Given how quickly housing prices have escalated until very recently, some observers say that 2022 inflation would have been in double-digits under the old methodology.

 Two important uses of the CPI are the annual cost of living adjustments in Social Security benefits and the adjustments to principal and interest income for Treasury Inflation-Protected Securities (TIPS).

 The graph below shows a monthly history of the CPI since the early 80s, when Paul Volcker broke the cycle of inflation by raising interest rates dramatically and causing a recession.
-Since then, inflation has been on a general downward path, albeit with significant volatility.
-Recently, however, year-over-year inflation has spiked up to over 5%, causing widespread concern.
+Since then, inflation was on a general downward path until late in 2021, when year-over-year inflation has spiked up to its highest level in over 40 years.

 Why You Should Care About Inflation Risk